Configure the Panorama Plugin for VMware vCenter

 After installing the plugin, complete the following procedure to establish a connection between Panorama and vCenter.

 For the plugin to monitor virtual machines in your vCenter environment, you must have VMware tools installed.
 In vCenter, IP addresses of VMs are not externally retrievable; they are only visible through VMware tools.
+Additionally, native read-only permissions are required for the plugin to retrieve IP address information from vCenter.

 - Log in to the Panorama web interface.